jeancarl/tjbot-labs/emotional-light/nodejs/README.md

 If you run this lab on a physical TJBot, you will need to connect a microphone and LED to the TJBot for this lab.

-## IBM Cloud Account

-You will need a IBM Cloud account to create the IBM Watson services used in this lab.
-Please visit [ibm.biz/start-tjbot-lab](https://ibm.biz/start-tjbot-lab) to register for and log into your IBM Cloud.

 ## Train TJBot to Listen and React to Emotions

 1. Create a file named `app.js`.
 Copy the following code.
 In the following steps, replace the `/* Step # */` placeholders with the code provided.